-The Arkansas State Capitol is open to the public 7 a.m. to 5 p.m. on weekdays and 10 a.m. to 3 p.m. on weekends and holidays.
+The Capitol is open from 8 a.m. to 5 p.m., Monday thru Friday.
+On weekends and state holidays, the building is open from 10 a.m. to 3 p.m.
+Two public elevators, are located in the east lobby, near the front entrance of the building.